Baby First Aid Essentials

 - Always store medications, including vitamins, in their original containers.
 In case your child accidentally takes a medication, you need to know exactly what she has ingested.

-- Never give aspirin to an infant or child.
+- Never give aspirin to an infant, child or teen.
 It increases the child's risk of developing Reye's syndrome, a potentially deadly condition that children can get when they're recovering from a viral illness such as the flu or chicken pox.

 American College of Emergency Physicians.
 Home First Aid Kits. http://www.acep.org/content.aspx?id=26036